bperez40/Automatic-Power-Box-Tester/README.md

 The idea here is we're trying to short the path that leads between the spark wire interface and the rectification circuit.
 Instead of that circuit being closed by a +3.3v relay (as it originally was supposed to be), it is being closed by a 120 VAC contactor.
 We had to change those out as the contactor could handle the higher voltage rating on its contacts (effectively, it prevented the high voltage line from arcing when in its open position due to the larger air gaps).

 Now, we need to make a few connections.
-Terminal for reference:\
+Terminal block for reference:\
 ![link](https://github.com/bperez40/Arduino-Power-Box-Tester/blob/main/Util/images/Screenshot%202022-08-04%20152729.png)

 Start by connecting the left most AGND to the interior of the chassis (requires a ring terminal crimp).
 Next, connect the right AGND to a wire nut.
 From that wire nut, you need to attach two more wires to two separate locations: One back to AGND OPT, and the other to one side of the contactor's coil (requires a quick connect crimp).
 You know this is done incorrectly if the device is never able to rectify the signal (no path to ground) or if there is arcing occuring between the AGND and AGND OPT traces (unequal potentials between these two signals).